sashokrist/SQLBuilder-Laravel/README.md

 ## About SQLBuilder project

-SQLBuilder interface for Laravel, which defines methods for constructing SQL queries.
+SQLBuilder interface for Laravel defines methods for constructing SQL queries.

 The following methods are available: select, where, limit, getSQL.